Lakeside Cabins in Northern Ontario Canada

 Our package runs from Saturday to Saturday.
 In 2020 our first week will start on May 23rd and our last week starts on September 5th.

-Our rate for a party of 2 or more persons is 550.00 Canadian Dollars per person for seven nights.
-For most of the past 12 months that has worked out to about 430.00 American Dollars per person, give or take a bit as the exchange rate fluctuates.
+Our rate for a party of 2 or more persons is 550.00 Canadian Dollars per person for seven nights or about $410.00 to $430.00 in U.S. Dollars depending on the exchange rate on the day when we receive your payment.

 Included with the cabin are a boat and 6-hp motor for each two persons in your party and unlimited fuel.